e-codex/ecodex/src/orchid/resources/wiki/connector/installation/tomcat_deploy.md

 The suggested way to deploy the application on an tomcat server is to define a new context which

- * configures a datasource
  * loads the application
  * set some parameters for the application

-The delivered zip contains a example application context, which has been tested on windows 7 with tomcat 7 & 8.0
+The delivered zip contains a example application context, which has been tested on windows 7, centos 7 with tomcat 8.5.x

 For further information consult the tomcat documentation: [https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Defining_a_context](https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Defining_a_context)